Societal effects of negligible senescence: Demographics

 Although aging populations in population pyramids result in "constructive" pyramids which are narrowed at the bottom, this might not necessarily be the case in the aging population in a negligible senescence scenario.
-Depending on the total fertility rate (TFR) all three different shapes of population pyramids can be observed.
+Depending on the total fertility rate, all three different shapes of population pyramids can be observed.

-Many questions still remain regarding demographic predictions in negligible senescence scenario's.
-The TFR has steadily decreased from 5 in 1950–1955 to around 2.5 in 2010–2015.
-The impact of negligible senescence on future TFR is unclear as there might be a reduced sense of self"replacement".
-However, this might be offset by no biological limitations on having an unlimited number of children (delay or complete eradication of menopause) which in turn may or may not occur with negligible senescence.
-Furthermore, the age of mothers might increase or stay stable depending on a myriad of factors thus impacting TFR.
+Many questions still remain regarding demographic predictions in negligible senescence scenarios.
+The total fertility rate has steadily decreased from 5 in 1950–1955 to around 2.5 in 2010–2015.
+The impact of negligible senescence on the future total fertility rate is unclear as there might be a reduced sense of self-"replacement".
+However, this might be offset by the elimination of biological limitations on child-rearing (delay or complete eradication of menopause) which in turn may or may not occur with negligible senescence.
+Furthermore, the age of mothers might increase or stay stable depending on a myriad of factors, thus impacting the total fertility rate.

-Different shapes of population pyramids.
-Image by Hughes et al. (2015).